AppDaemon/appdaemon/docs/CONFIGURE.rst

    of apps you have, the threads are re-used and only active for as long as required to run a particular callback or initialization, leave this set to 10 unless you experience thread starvation
--  ``tick`` (optional) - equivalent to the command line flag ``-t`` but will take precedence
--  ``interval`` (optional) - equivalent to the command line flag ``-i`` but will take precedence
 -  ``filters`` (optional) - see below
 -  ``plugins`` (required) - see below
 -  ``latitude`` (optional) - latitude for AppDaemon to use.
-If not specified, AppDaemon will query the latitude from Home Assistant
+If not specified, AppDaemon will query the latitude from available plugins and terminate if it doesn't get a value.
 -  ``longitude`` (optional) - longitude for AppDaemon to use.
-If not specified, AppDaemon will query the longitude from Home Assistant
+If not specified, AppDaemon will query the latitude from available plugins and terminate if it doesn't get a value.
 -  ``elevation`` (optional) - elevation for AppDaemon to use.
-If not specified, AppDaemon will query the elevation from Home Assistant
+If not specified, AppDaemon will query the latitude from available plugins and terminate if it doesn't get a value.
 -  ``time_zone`` (optional) - timezone for AppDaemon to use.
-If not specified, AppDaemon will query the timezone from Home Assistant
+IIf not specified, AppDaemon will query the latitude from available plugins and terminate if it doesn't get a value.
 -  ``api_key`` (optional) - adds the requirement for AppDaemon API calls to provide a key in the header of a request
 -  ``api_ssl_certificate`` (optional) - certificate to use when running